 Key Features of Bonds

 Most bonds have five features when they are issued: issue size, issue date, maturity date, maturity value, and coupon.
 Once bonds are issued the sixth feature appears, which is yield to maturity.
 This becomes the most important figure for estimating the total yield you will receive by the time the bond matures.

 Issue Size and Date

 The issue date is simply the date on which a bond is issued and begins to accrue interest.
 The issue size of a bond offering is the number of bonds issued multiplied by the face value.

-For instances, let's say an entity issues two million bonds with a $100 face value.
+For instance, let's say an entity issues two million bonds with a $100 face value.
 That means the issue size is $200 million dollars.
 The issue size reflects the borrowing needs of the entity issuing the bonds.
 It also shows the market’s demand for the bond at a yield that’s acceptable to the issuer.

 Maturity Date and Value

 Bonds trade on the open market from their date of issuance until their maturity.
 That means their market value will typically be different from their maturity value.
 You can expect to receive the maturity value at the specified maturity date barring a default.
 This is true even if the market value of the bond fluctuates during the course of its life.